0xaptosj/aptos-full-stack-template/indexer/README.md

 Install docker because we need to put indexer in docker container when deploying to cloud.

+Sign up for [Neon Postgres](https://neon.tech/) and create a new database.

+Sign up for [Aptos Build](https://developers.aptoslabs.com/), create a new project and get the API token.

+Sign up for Google Cloud and create a new project.

 ## Running the indexer locally

 **Note: all commends below need to be run in the current indexer directory instead of root directory.**